Unlock your healthiest body yet with Ro Body. Learn more

 The typical starting dosage of Trulicity is 0.75 mg once per week.
 After four weeks of treatment, your healthcare provider may increase your dose to 1.5 mg once per week.
 After another month, they may increase your dose to 3 mg once per week.

-Conditions treated with Trulicity and Ozempic
+Conditions treated with Trulicity vs. Ozempic

 The U.S. Food and Drug Administration (FDA) approves medications, such as Trulicity and Ozempic, for specific uses or indications described in detail on each drug’s official labeling (summarized in the sections below).